UK submits ambitious NDC to UNFCCC

-On 3 December 2020, the UK announced its first Nationally Determined Contribution (NDC) committing to a 68% reduction in GHG emissions below 1990 levels by 2030.
+On 12 December 2020, the UK submitted its first Nationally Determined Contribution (NDC) to the UNFCCC, committing to “at least a 68%” reduction in GHG emissions below 1990 levels (1995 levels for F-gases) by 2030.

-A 68% reduction in domestic GHG emissions is a significant strengthening of its previous 2030 target of a 57% reduction below 1990 levels derived from the UK’s fifth carbon budget (2028-2032).
-It is also broadly aligned with the rate of necessary global emission reductions implied by 1.5°C global mitigation pathways published by the International Panel on Climate Change (IPCC), as well as a range of country specific modelling results analysing a 1.5°C compatible domestic emissions reduction contribution.
-Such modelling pathways assume some carbon dioxide removal in the second half of the century.
-If reliance on removals is to be avoided, the short term reductions would have to be more stringent to be in line with 1.5°C.
+A 68% reduction in domestic GHG emissions is a significant strengthening of its previous 2030 target of a 57% reduction below 1990 levels (including LULUCF) derived from the UK’s fifth carbon budget (2028-2032).
+It is also broadly aligned with the rate of necessary global emissions reductions implied by 1.5°C global mitigation pathways published by the International Panel on Climate Change (IPCC).

-The NDC does not, however, include additional emission reductions from abroad to ensure the UK is contributing its fair share to the global 1.5°C emission reduction burden according to equity considerations.
-The UK Government has committed to not using international credits to meet its domestic 68% target, in line with advice from its statutory advisory body the Committee on Climate Change (CCC).
-However, the CCC noted that it supports the use of such credits to move beyond its 68% target.
+The NDC does not include additional emissions reductions from abroad to ensure the UK is contributing its fair share to the global 1.5°C emissions reduction burden under equity considerations.
+The UK Government has committed to not using international credits to meet its NDC domestic target in line with advice from the CCC; however, it leaves the possibility open in its official NDC submission.
+However, the CCC noted that it supports the use of such credits to move beyond the 68% target.
 It further asserted that the UK NDC should be accompanied by greater support for climate finance, particularly for developing countries.
-This comes at a time when the UK government recently reduced development finance from 0.7% of GDP to 0.5%.

-The advice of the CCC aligns with the CAT’s assessment of the UK’s announced NDC that additional emission reductions from abroad are required for the UK to achieve a 1.5°C compatible fair share contribution to the necessary global emission reductions.
+The advice of the CCC aligns with the CAT’s assessment of the UK’s announced NDC that additional emissions reductions abroad, beyond its 68% domestic reduction target, are required for the UK to achieve a fully 1.5°C compatible fair share contribution to the necessary global emissions reductions.

 Due to methodological complexities stemming from the UK’s decision to leave the EU, the CAT is not currently able to provide an exact fair-share rating for the UK’s announced NDC.
-However, upon resolution of these methodological requirements, such a rating will be forthcoming.
+We will provide a rating upon resolution of these methodological requirements.

-The UK now has a golden opportunity to lead from the front as host of the upcoming Climate Ambition Summit on December 12.
-The UK should leverage its ambitious new 2030 NDC by pressuring world leaders to set similarly ambitious 2030 targets and long-term net-zero targets.
-In addition, an announcement at the summit of considerable support measures to poorer nations towards climate mitigation efforts would make the UK a true global front-runner beyond their ambitious new domestic target.
+The UK now has a golden opportunity to lead from the front as host of the pivotal 2021 UNFCCC Conference of Parties (COP26).
+The UK should leverage its ambitious new 2030 NDC by pressuring world leaders that have not already done so to set similarly ambitious 2030 targets and long-term net-zero targets.
+In addition, an announcement prior to COP26 of considerable support measures to poorer nations towards climate mitigation efforts would make the UK a true global front-runner beyond its ambitious new domestic target.

-The UK NDC announcement does not specify whether it covers emissions from the land use, land use change and forestry sector (LULUCF).
-As the UK’s previous domestic emissions target included emissions from this sector, we have assumed that they are included in the new NDC.
-We assume removals from this sector in line with the latest government emission projections under current policies to quantify the target excluding LULUCF emissions.
-We assume, as in the previous domestic target, that the NDC covers all greenhouse gases, and that the target is economy-wide.
+The UK NDC covers emissions from the land use, land use change and forestry sector (LULUCF), and as such, we assume removals from this sector in line with the latest government emissions projections under current policies to quantify the target excluding LULUCF emissions.